A Convex Obstacle Avoidance Formulation: Experimental Simulations

 \subsubsection{Environment Setup}

-When implemented on an autonomous vehicle, the optimization technique operates as part of a closed-loop control scheme.
-As such, the RCOA formulation is incorporated into a Nonlinear Model Predictive Control (NMPC) framework, to simulate a typical scenario as illustrated in Figure~\ref{fig: intersection scenario}, in which a vehicle executes a left turn at a four-way intersection.
-This scenario represents the leading cause of fatal motorcycle accidents \cite{NHTSA2023Motorcycles}, where the motorcycle is represented as the dynamic obstacle.
+To evaluate the RCOA formulation in a closed-loop setting, it is embedded within a NMPC framework.
+The illustration in Figure~\ref{fig: intersection scenario} represents a left‑turn maneuver at a four-way intersection.
+Shown is the vehicle’s reference path, the oncoming obstacle, and its heading.
+This scenario represents the leading cause of fatal motorcycle accidents \cite{NHTSA2023Motorcycles}.
+This configuration is specifically designed to demonstrate the formulation's performance under a critically reduced prediction horizon.

-The figure also shows the reference path of the vehicle, along with a dynamic obstacle and its intended heading (an oncoming vehicle) traveling in the opposite direction.
-Two initial speeds for the left-turning vehicle are assessed, while the speed and starting position of the dynamic obstacle are chosen so that a collision would occur if no evasive actions were taken.
-Two distinct OCPs are implemented within the controller, one for OA and one for path tracking.
-When an obstacle is approaching, the NMPC employs optimization for obstacle avoidance.
-Once the obstacle has passed, the NMPC switches to a Nonlinear Model Predictive Path Tracking Control (NMPPTC) configuration.
+The obstacle’s initial position and velocity are selected such that a collision would occur without evasive action.
+The RCOA NMPC switches between two OCPs: an OA OCP when the vehicle and obstacle are moving towards each other, and a PT OCP once they deviate away from each other.
+The EOA formulation is also evaluated as a baseline comparison.

-The assumptions applied to the cluttered environment are applicable except for the following: $(\mathrm{\Romannum{1}.\romannum{1}})$ is relaxed by modeling braking and acceleration through the longitudinal slip angles, $(\kappa_f,\kappa_r)$, and as a consequence, assumption (\Romannum{3}) no longer applies.
-In addition to the steering, the longitudinal slip angles will also serve as inputs.
+Assumptions~\ref{Assumptions B: 1} and \ref{Assumptions B: 2} are applicable except for the following: \ref{Assumptions B: 1}$\mathrm{.\romannum{1}}$ is relaxed by modeling braking and acceleration through the longitudinal slip ratios, $(\kappa_f,\kappa_r)$.
+In addition to the steering, the longitudinal slip ratios will also serve as inputs.